tsonga12/tsonga12.github.io/README.md

 ## Prerequisites
  There are two things needed to be done prior to host the resume online using GitHub Pages:
--  A current resume in the local machine
+-  A current resume using MarkDown syntax in the local machine
 -  A GitHub account, this can be done by simply signing up in this [Sign-up link](https://github.com/join).

 ## Hosting the resume on GitHub Pages